-West Milford in Passaic County took the initiative last December after Chazukow was elected, before he was sworn in, to pass a pro-cannabis resolution.
+West Milford in Passaic County took the initiative last December after Chazukow was elected to pass a pro-cannabis resolution before he was sworn in.
 This allows cannabis retailers, growers, distributors, and processors within properly zoned districts.

 “It’s pretty wonderful,” Chazukow said in an interview about enacting cannabis policy.

 He noted that several companies have approached the town about opening cannabis businesses.
 One of them, the Demeter Group, received the first supporting letter.

 “Always great when you know somebody who knows the community,” Chazukow said.